TNO Pharma Home Page

 Sarcopenia, Frailty models

-The prevalence of sarcopenia is increasing and effective interventions are required to prevent or reverse age-related muscle loss.
+サンプルイメージ The prevalence of sarcopenia is increasing and effective interventions are required to prevent or reverse age-related muscle loss.
 However, it often is challenging, expensive and time-consuming to develop and test the effectiveness of such interventions and translational animal models that are adequately mimicking the underlying physiological pathways are scarce.
 Strong predictors for the incidence of sarcopenia include a sedentary life-style and malnutrition.
 TNO has therefore recently developed a new and short (2 weeks) mouse model for muscle atrophy that combines caloric restriction with partial immobilization (of one hindleg).
 This combination model exhibits loss of muscle mass and function.
 Transcriptome analysis demonstrated that the underlying pathways of this combination model revealed more similarity with the human underlying pathways than aged mice.
 In addition to the combination models, we previously demonstrated a beneficial treatment effect in the CR alone model (van den Hoek AM et al., Metabolism 2019).
-In addition to the abovementioned models, TNO has several technologies (including AMS; Low dose 14C-alanine incorporation to enable high sensitive detection and tracing of protein build-up in muscle) available for muscle related readouts.
+In addition to the abovementioned models, TNO has several technologies (including AMS; Low dose 14C-alanine incorporation to enable high sensitive detection and tracing of protein turnover in muscle) available for muscle related readouts.
 In addition, we perform biomarkers research and can support companies with sensors/eHealth solutions in this therapeutic indication.

 1: Caloric restriction model.